OnBlockIO/ghostmarket-sdk-js/README.md

 Ghostmarket SDK offers a complete set of functionalities enabling access to GhostMarket as a full-fledged SDK written in TypeScript/Javascript.

-Full support in a single SDK of all blockchains integrated with GhostMarket, currently six: Ethereum, BSC, Avalanche, Polygon, Phantasma, Neo N3.
+Full support in a single SDK of all blockchains integrated with GhostMarket, currently seven: Ethereum, BSC, Avalanche, Polygon, Base, Phantasma, Neo N3.

 Checkout the [Changelog](https://github.com/OnBlockIO/ghostmarket-sdk-js/blob/master/CHANGELOG.md)